 The most important step in preparing to convert an application to a new language is to understand fully what the application does, and why.
 This must include not only the low-level statement logic of each module, but also the functions of each internal procedure, the functions of the module itself (including the business rules it embodies), and also the interactions of the module with others in the application, and their interactions with user interfaces and with internal and external shared execution data.
-[36]
+[46] As Ruetz notes, "Time spent understanding existing systems before making a decision regarding any modernization effort is the best IT investment an organization can make. ...
+The only way to truly know what you have and how it all works together is to do a complete audit."
+[18]

 Without this detailed documentation and a solid understanding of the application's role in the business, it will be very difficult to be sure the rewritten code performs the same functions as the original.
 Cole adds, "Thorough documentation cannot be overstressed!
 Without it, it will cost more for successor programmers to understand, fix, and upgrade your code. ...
 Subroutine interfaces need to be thoroughly documented.
 Header commentary should be written to describe the subroutine's purpose, its environment, its inputs, its outputs, and its various return conditions.
 It should not be necessary to read the subroutine's code to determine either how to use it or what its actions and effects are upon the environment."
-[29]
+[38]

 McKendrick reinforces this point: in studying a COBOL-to-Java conversion, he commented "The learning curve is a big issue here.
 The Java re-write took the longest time because the Java programmer was unfamiliar with the underlying COBOL code and business rules."
-[9] Similarly, from Whittaker: "The only hope for understanding programs is good documentation of control structure blocks and detailed descriptions of the purpose and use of data structures.
+[12] Similarly, from Whittaker: "The only hope for understanding programs is good documentation of control structure blocks and detailed descriptions of the purpose and use of data structures.
 Moreover, effective documentation must often go beyond this detail and include design rationale and, even more important for maintainability, the reasons against alternative designs."
-[17]
+[25]

 "Converting application software from one language to another is usually done to simplify maintenance.
 Therefore, the target source texts must be well structured, contain as little global data as possible, and so on.
 Since source language problems rarely comply with these requirements, any sensible language conversion should first start with extensive restructuring - despite the problems you will encounter with the classical restructuring tools."
-[13]
+[21]